 This part of the country fiche is not changing frequently and the key information is now available to the Commission form the previous two reporting rounds.
-In future, this content will not be requested separately in a report but will be updated by the Member States upon changes conform the reporting cycle as mandated in Directive 2007/2/EC (i.e. every three years) or can be continuously maintained by MS on a voluntary base.
+In future, this content will not be requested separately in a report but will be updated by the Member States upon changes conform the reporting cycle as mandated in Directive 2007/2/EC or can be continuously maintained by MS on a voluntary base.